Historia Mundum

-Brazilian Economy in the Kubitschek Administration
+Brazilian Economy Under the Kubitschek Administration

 Juscelino Kubitschek in front of the Brazilian presidential palace, in the capital built during his government.
 Public domain image.